Toowoomba - Central

 Educational attainment in Toowoomba - Central aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 26.7%, exceeding the Rest of Qld average of 20.6%.
-Bachelor degrees are most common at 18.2%, followed by postgraduate qualifications (5.4%) and graduate diplomas (3.1%).
-Vocational credentials are prominent, with 35.6% of residents aged 15+ holding them – advanced diplomas at 9.9% and certificates at 25.7%.
+The area's educational profile is notable regionally with university qualification rates at 26.7%, surpassing the Rest of Qld average of 20.6%.
+Bachelor degrees are most prevalent at 18.2%, followed by postgraduate qualifications (5.4%) and graduate diplomas (3.1%).
+Vocational credentials are also prominent, with 35.6% of residents aged 15+ holding such qualifications - advanced diplomas at 9.9% and certificates at 25.7%.

-Educational participation is high, with 30.3% currently enrolled in formal education.
-This includes 9.3% in primary, 8.2% in secondary, and 5.6% in tertiary education.
+Educational participation is high, with 30.3% currently enrolled in formal education, including 9.3% in primary, 8.2% in secondary, and 5.6% in tertiary education.

 Frequently Asked Questions - Education